JakeSteam/blog-programming/_posts/2019-12-16-how-to-see-all-dependencies-in-a-multi-module-android-app.md

 1. Find and replacing `@aar` and `@jar` with an empty string.
 2. Next, removing the `+---` from the start of each line.
-3. Next, removing all submodules, as they’re not external dependencies.
+3. Next, removing all submodules, as they're not external dependencies.
 4. (Optionally) removing all AndroidX / Google libraries from the list.

 *Thanks to [this StackOverflow answer](https://stackoverflow.com/a/39020703) for the tip.*